oktadev/okta-blog/_source/_posts/2020-01-16-transactional-mfa.md

 {% img blog/transactional-mfa/app-sign-on-rule.png alt:"App Sign On Rule" width:"800" %}{: .center-image }

 Click the **General** Tab and scroll down until you see the **App Embed Link** section and click **Edit**.
 Enter the URL where you will host a separate widget that will do MFA as a service.
-In this example, I’ve created a basic Node.JS web application and hosted it under `http://localhost:<port>`.
+In this example, I've created a basic Node.JS web application and hosted it under `http://localhost:<port>`.
 Click **Save**.
 I will be using port 3000 for this blog post.

 {% img blog/transactional-mfa/app-embed-link.png alt:"App Embed Link" width:"800" %}{: .center-image }